andypeel/katacoda-scenarios/build-a-rest-endpoint/step2.md

 {{TRAFFIC_HOST1_8080}}/cats

-    4. Have a look at where this data is coming from in the code
+    4. Have a look at where this data is coming from in the code.
+Use the file explorer in the editor to navigate to this file:

-`main/java/tutorial/rest/resources/CatResource.java`{{open}}
+`assets/src/main/java/tutorial/rest/resources/CatResource.java`